nurali0709/test-social-media/README.md

 # Social Media FastAPI Test Project

-This is a FastAPI project.
+This is a Social media FastAPI project, where you can create, read, update and delete posts and give your reactions (likes and dislikes) to another user's posts.
+As an authentication tool used JWT

 ## Getting started